codio-content/ThinkDS/.guides/content/getting-to-philosophy-exercise-5.md

 1. You should skip external links, links to the current page, and red links.
 1. In some versions, you should skip a link if the text starts with an uppercase letter.

 You don't have to enforce all of these rules, but we recommend that you at least handle parentheses, italics, and links to the current page.
+{Run | terminal}(javac code/WikiPhilosophy.java code/WikiFetcher.java && java -cp code WikiPhilosophy)

 If you feel like you have enough information to get started, go ahead.
 Or you might want to read these hints: